Camden's Historians of the Future

 Visitors from Across the Pond

 Camden Local Studies and Archives Centre recently played host to a visit from students of New York University.
 The college has a campus based in Bedford Square in Bloomsbury.
-The wonderfully enthusiastic, Professor Susanna Horng, brought in 21 of her students of Liberal Studies to find out about our collections and researching in archives and to look at our current exhibition – “We Were Here” – which focusses on eight key figures in Camden’s Black history.
+The wonderfully enthusiastic, Professor Susanna Horng, brought in 21 of her students of Liberal Studies to find out about our collections and researching in archives and to look at our current exhibition – “We Were Here” – which focuses on eight key figures in Camden’s Black history.
 Its curator, Emily Momoh, was on hand to answer questions from the students.
 It was a delight to have the students here and we are hoping that the tours will become a regular annual event.

 The students on their visit with Professor Susanna Horng (9th from left) Emily Momoh (10th from left) and Tudor Allen, Archivist at the Centre (far right)